-It's two-and-a-half years since Switch launched and Nintendo deserves credit for delivering a console to suit multiple purposes and lifestyles.
-Its success as a portable device relies on it being hard-wearing and – on the whole – it’s a solid, durable bit of kit.
+Switch has proved to be a roaring success since launching in 2017 and Nintendo deserves credit for delivering a console to suit multiple purposes and lifestyles.
+Its popularity as a portable device relies on it being hard-wearing and – on the whole – it’s a solid, durable bit of kit.

 That’s not to say it’s perfect, though.
 From launch there were Joy-Con connection issues and there are a couple of oversights in the design - why is it even possible to attach Joy-Con the wrong way up?
 Hairline cracks seen by some owners around the heat vents are concerning, but by far the biggest complaint is the infamous Joy-Con ‘drift’ – a phenomenon where apparent debris in the analogue stick mechanism (or simple wear to the contacts themselves) causes movement to register without any pressure being applied.